What’s Your Parenting Style

 The Impact of Parenting Styles

-What effect do these parenting styles have on child development outcomes?
+What effect do different parenting styles have on child development outcomes?
 In addition to Baumrind’s initial study of 100 preschool children, researchers have conducted numerous other studies that have led to many conclusions about the impact of parenting styles on children.

 - Authoritarian parenting styles generally lead to children who are obedient and proficient, but they rank lower in happiness, social competence and self-esteem.